 This project aims to develop accurate map-making techniques using crowd-sourced methods to overcome challenges related to creating and maintaining street maps, especially in a rapidly developing en

 The major goal of the project is to understand the food habits from social media images.

-We aim to assess the current tactics used by Qataris and other GCC nationals to express identity through uses of virtual identity technologies (e.g., social media profiles and avatars), which are n
+We aim to assess the current tactics used by Qataris and other GCC nationals to express identity through the use of virtual identity technologies (e.g., social media profiles and avatars), which ar

 This project aims to develop speech and language processing technologies that will support natural interaction via spoken language.
 Specific research objectives include developing technologies tha